 What is matcha green tea?

 ‘Mat-Cha’ is a Japanese word that means ‘Powered-Tea’.
 In spite of that, the original concept of matcha green tea comes from China.
 Chan (Zen) Buddhists started to pulverize green tea into a pleasant drink, and as a result they could utilize the whole nutritional leaf.
 As time went by the popularity of powdered tea in China declined, however it started to grow in Japan.
-The Zen monasteries of Japan heard that drinking matcha would help the monks to stay awake and alert during their long hours of meditation.
-After that, samurai warriors also realized the amazing benefits of this special tea.
+The Zen monasteries of Japan heard that drinking this special tea would help the monks to stay awake and alert during their long hours of meditation.
+After that, samurai warriors also realized the amazing benefits of matcha green tea.
 They started to drink it to sustain energy and improve their mental alertness.

 Nowadays the popularity of matcha has been skyrocketing.
 We can find it in the form of matcha shots, lattes, teas, and even desserts appearing everywhere.
 Tough all the benefits of matcha green tea were experienced in the ancient times, modern scientific researches can now explain how these benefits are derived.

 The health benefits of matcha tea, the supercharged version of green tea

 We all know that green tea is an extremely healthy beverage.
 However, Matcha has up to 137 times the disease-fighting polyphenols named EGCG, than one cup of green tea.1 As a result when you drink one cup of matcha, it is equal to 10 cups of green tea.
 In addition, when you drink matcha, you actually consume the whole tea leaf, contrary to other teas where you consume only a brew of its leaves.2

 I will only write about the brain related benefits in detail, but here is a brief list about all of the different areas where matcha can be useful: